 Every student has an academic advisor.

-Initial assignments are made by the Dean of Academic Success on the basis of major interests and abilities indicated by new students.
-Changes in advisors will be freely granted (subject only to equity in number of advisees assigned to an individual faculty member) upon application to the Dean of Academic Success; change of advisor requests form [pdf] should be submitted to Mira Baric (firstname.lastname@example.org) in Parrish 108.
+Initial assignments are made by the Dean of Students on the basis of major interests and abilities indicated by new students.
+Changes in advisors will be freely granted (subject only to equity in number of advisees assigned to an individual faculty member) upon application to the Dean of Students.
+Change of advisor requests form [pdf] should be emailed to Mira Baric (firstname.lastname@example.org).
 Reassignments may also be made due to faculty leaves or shifts in duties.

 Advisors must approve the courses for which students register.
 For this purpose, advisors meet with their advisees prior to registration.
 Advisors are notified when students make a change to their registrations.
 Advisors will also help students come to an understanding of the role of the various academic disciplines in a liberal arts education.
 Guidance for advisors is available in the Advising Handbook.